Survivor benefits is a lump sum that you can apply for if your spouse or cohabitant passes away.

 You can apply for survivor benefits if your spouse or cohabitant passes away and you:

-- have been living together in Denmark or an EU / EEA country or Switzerland for the past three years before your spouse or cohabitant passed away
+- have been living together in Denmark or an EU/EEA country, Switzerland or the United Kingdom for the past three years before your spouse or cohabitant passed away

 - are covered by Danish social security